Secure a database in SQL Data Warehouse

 - Granular Permissions let you control which operations you can do on individual columns, tables, views, schemas, procedures, and other objects in the database.
 Use granular permissions to have the most control and grant the minimum permissions necessary.

 - Database roles other than db_datareader and db_datawriter can be used to create more powerful application user accounts or less powerful management accounts.
 The built-in fixed database roles provide an easy way to grant permissions, but can result in granting more permissions than are necessary.

 - Stored procedures can be used to limit the actions that can be taken on the database.

-Below is an example of granting read access to a user-defined schema.
+The following example grants read access to a user-defined schema.

 --CREATE SCHEMA Test GRANT SELECT ON SCHEMA::Test to ApplicationUser

 Managing databases and logical servers from the Azure portal or using the Azure Resource Manager API is controlled by your portal user account's role assignments.
-For more information on this topic, see Role-based access control in Azure Portal.
+For more information, see Role-based access control in Azure portal.